Amethyst-Cat/ChessComplexity/README.md

 Notes and Improvements
 =====
-1) One minor erorr that can occur is the model sometimes classifies a messy position with only one legal move as a complex position.
+1) One minor error that can occur is the model sometimes classifies a messy position with only one legal move as a complex position.
 This might be fixable by adding more hand-crafted inputs to the network, like number of legal moves.
 The program was trained only on the position of the pieces on the board to minimize prior knowledge of chess.

 2) Hyperparameter tuning and model selection - I stuck to the models in the Sabatelli paper and cgoldammer's work, but there might be a better model.